mdazfar2/kubernetes-conc/README.md

+## Important Commands in Kubernetes which you should known about -

+1. **To check the services in Kubernetes**

+    ```bash
+    kubectl api-resources
+    ```
+     - It display a list of available API resources in your Kubernetes cluster.
+When you run this command, it provides a list of resource types along with their short names, API group, and whether they are namespaced.

+2. **To get CustomResourceDefinitions**

+    ```bash
+    kubectl get crd
+    ```
+     - To retrieve information about CustomResourceDefinitions (CRDs) in your Kubernetes cluster.
+CRDs allow you to define custom resources and their behavior in a Kubernetes cluster, extending the API and enabling the creation of custom resources.

 ***This is all that I've covered, but it's not exhaustive.
 It was just the basics.
 If you want to know more about Kubernetes, feel free to ask anything.
 I love to help you.
 You can contact me on [LinkedIn](https://linkedin.com/in/md-azfar-alam)***